CHEAP TRICK

 2. Come On Christmas

 In 1997, Cheap Trick released a self-titled album on the indie label Red Ant.
-(It turned out to be another one-album deal, because Red Ant did not stay in business for long).
+(It turned out to be another one-album deal, because Red Ant went out of business shortly after the album's release).
 Not to be confused with their 1977 debut -- this album's black-and-white cover photo is of the band's instruments, not the band -- Cheap Trick was presented as a new beginning for the band, and it followed up on that promise.
-Produced by the band and Ian Taylor, the album is refreshingly free of the production excesses that have plagued too many of their albums.
-This album had more great moments than any they had done since the '70's, containing ferocious rockers ("Wrong All Along", "You Let A Lotta People Down"), heartfelt ballads ("Say Goodbye", "Shelter"), and numerous other reminders of what made Cheap Trick a great band in the beginning.
+Produced by the band and Ian Taylor, the album is refreshingly free of the production excesses that plagued too many of their post-1979 albums.
+This album had more great moments than any other one they had made after the '70's, containing ferocious rockers ("Wrong All Along", "You Let A Lotta People Down"), heartfelt ballads ("Say Goodbye", "Shelter"), and numerous other reminders of what made Cheap Trick a great band in the beginning.
+It's a shame that the album disappeared as quickly as it did; it would have been nice if more people could have heard Cheap Trick regain their footing.

 Track Listing: